alonsoir/demo-quartz/README.md

 TODO

-Create an interface an its implementation service class to manage h2 pojos and a decent CommandHandler.
+Create an interface an its implementation service class to manage h2 pojos and a decent CommandHandler, because BitCoinEuroServiceImpl class is breaking single responsibility principle.
+CommandHandler should inherit BitCoinEuroService and KafkaProducer and KafkaConsumer.
+With KafkaProducer in CommandHandler, it should indicate to Query (Q in CQRS) that data is already persisted and ready to be consumed in query part.